 The Group assesses at the end of each reporting period whether there is objective evidence that a financial asset or a group of financial assets is impaired.
 In the case of a debt instrument classified as available-for-sale, the assessment of impairment is based on the same criteria as financial assets carried at amortised cost.
 In the case of equity investments classified as available-for-sale, a significant or prolonged decline in the fair value of the security below its cost is considered in determining whether the assets are impaired.
 A significant decline is considered to be a 30% decline in the fair value.
 A prolonged decline is considered to be a decline of one year or longer.
 If any such evidence exists for available-for-sale financial assets, the cumulative loss - measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that financial asset previously recognised in the statement of income - is removed from equity and recognised in the statement of income.
+Impairment losses recognised in the statement of income on equity instruments are not reversed through the statement of income.
 If, in a subsequent period, the fair value of a debt instrument classified as available-for-sale increases and the increase can be objectively related to an event occurring after the impairment loss was recognised in the statement of income, the impairment loss is reversed through the statement of income.